Dimtemp/PowerShell-training/105b-get-member.md

 1. Also notice we don't use a CmdLet or Function (like **Write-Host** or **echo**) to display the output on the screen.
 1. Run this command to investigate the output: ```'hello, world' | Get-Member```
 1. This displays information on **string objects** in general.
 1. Scroll up to the start of the output.
-It should display **TypeName: System.String**
-1. This is the **type of object** that was the input for Get-Member.
+It should display **TypeName: System.String**.
+This is the **type of object** that was the input for Get-Member.
 1. Investigate the list and focus on the **MemberType** column.
 It should display many times **Method** and on the bottom one **Property**.
 1. Run this command to display the length of the string: ```'hello, world'.Length```
 1. It should display 12 as the length of the string.